Whistleblower Edward Snowden Sued By Justice Department Over New Book, ‘Permanent Record’

 The Justice Department, however, says that Snowden should have first submitted his book to the agency for review, since it likely contains classified information and/or other state secrets.

-“An AI-equipped surveillance camera would be not a mere recording device, but could be made into something closer to an automated police officer,” said the Justice Department in a news release from Tuesday.
+“The lawsuit alleges that Snowden published his book without submitting it to the agencies for pre-publication review, in violation of his express obligations under the agreements he signed,” said the Justice Department in a news release from Tuesday.

-The Department seeks all of the money Snowden earns from the book.
+The department seeks all of the money Snowden earns from the book.

 After laying low in Moscow for the past few years, Snowden re-emerged this week in advance of the publication of his new book.
 On Monday, as reported at the time by The Inquisitr, Snowden said that he is interested in returning to the United States.
 Since he is still officially a fugitive from justice, he would almost certainly be arrested on arrival, which Snowden doesn’t discount.
 He does, however, say that he’s interested in getting a “fair trial.”